 Through this article, we’ll share some important aspects of digital recruitment marketing, including building personas, trending digital marketing strategies and channels, and website optimization.

-Understanding & Creating Candidate Personas
+Recruitment Marketing Begins with Understanding & Creating Candidate Personas

 Understanding the key characteristics of the candidates your organization wants to hire provides context to who they are, which is why organizations create candidate personas.
 Personas are profiles that represent different types of candidates, focusing on individual characteristics.
 They create alignment across your recruitment and sourcing strategies.